Paris Jardin Pierre-Joseph-Redoute Garden in France

-Renovated and improved in 2007 this garden was named after the famous artist and botanist Pierre Joseph Redoute and has a childrens playground along with a table tennis table, plus numerous different species of trees and hedges for a calm and relaxing atmosphere.
+Renovated and improved in 2007 the Paris Jardin Pierre-Joseph-Redoute garden in France was named after the famous artist and botanist Pierre Joseph Redoute and has a childrens playground along with a table tennis table, plus numerous different species of trees and hedges for a calm and relaxing atmosphere.

-The Jardin Pierre Joseph Redoute was first laid out in the 1980s, and was named after the botanist and famous Belgian painter Pierre Joseph Redoute who was the official court artist for Marie Antoinette, yet is most well known for his impressive watercolours and sketches of flowers, especially roses and lilies.
+Now the Paris Jardin Pierre-Joseph-Redoute garden in France was first laid out in the 1980s, and was named after the botanist and famous Belgian painter Pierre Joseph Redoute who was the official court artist for Marie Antoinette, yet is most well known for his impressive watercolours and sketches of flowers, especially roses and lilies.

 Jardin Pierre Joseph Redoute park benches